TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

       :class: with-border

 New pages are disabled by default.
-To enable a newly created page, right-click on the page and select `Enable`.
+To enable a newly created page, right-click on the page and select :guilabel:`Enable`.
 You can also enable a page from the :guilabel:`Access` tab in page properties.

 .. _pages-creating-context: